-Ramsay UK has a network of 34 acute hospitals and day procedure centres providing a comprehensive range of clinical specialities to private and self-insured patients as well as to patients referred by the NHS.
-Ramsay UK also operates a diagnostic imaging service.
-Ramsay UK cares for more than 184,000 patients per year and employs more than 6,600 people.
+Ramsay UK has a network of 34 acute hospitals and day procedure centres in England providing a comprehensive range of clinical specialties to private and selfinsured patients, as well as patients referred by the NHS.
+Ramsay also operates a diagnostic imaging service and provides neurological services through its three neuro-rehabilitation facilities.
+Ramsay UK cares for over 184,000 patients per year and employs more than 7,000 people.

-Ramsay recently acquired Elysium Heathcare a leading independent operator of long-term medium and low secure hospitals and complex care homes for individuals with mental health conditions.
-Elysium has 76 operational sites across the UK and approximately 2,000 beds.
-The business employs more than 9,000 people.
+Ramsay recently acquired Elysium Healthcare, a leading independent operator of long-term medium and low secure hospitals and complex care homes for individuals with mental health conditions.
+Elysium has 76 operational sites across England and Wales.
+The business employs approximately 8,000 people.